coralproject/ask-docs/docs_dir/contribute/documentation/style_guide.md

 * **End Users**: Refers to anyone who will be interacting with the Coral front end.
 Examples of end users are publishers, moderators, journalists, and readers.

 ## Markup specific style

-### Graphics

-When you need to add a graphic, try to make the file-size as small as possible.
-If you need help reducing file-size of a high-resolution image, feel free to contact us for help.
-Usually, graphics should go in the same directory as the .md file that references them, or in a subdirectory for images if one already exists.

-The preferred file format for graphics is PNG, but GIF and JPG are also acceptable.

-If you are referring to a specific part of the UI in an image, use call-outs (circles and arrows or lines) to highlight what you’re referring to.
-Line width for call-outs should not exceed five pixels.
-The preferred color for call-outs is red.

-Be sure to include descriptive alt-text for the graphic.
-This greatly helps users with accessibility issues.

-* The color used for highlighting rectangles and arrows is Hex Color #00C7FC.
-This offers a good contrast with the Coral theme colors.
-* When taking screenshots to use as illustrative images, include a decent amount of "surrounding area" to provide context and geography for the feature you're discussing.
-A screenshot of a button, for instance, isn't very useful when you can't figure out where the button is located.

 ### Commands and code blocks